Palawa kani: Official place names

-Palawa kani has been formally legitimated through the Tasmanian governmental Aboriginal and Dual Naming Policy of 2013, which "allows for an Aboriginal and an introduced name to be used together as the official name and for new landmarks to be named according to their Aboriginal heritage".
+The Tasmanian governmental Aboriginal and Dual Naming Policy of 2013 has formally legitimated palawa kani, allowing for "an Aboriginal and an introduced name to be used together as the official name and for new landmarks to be named according to their Aboriginal heritage".
 These include kanamaluka / Tamar River and kunanyi / Mount Wellington.
 Where no historical recorded name can be found, the policy allows for newly created names to be recognised as official.
 A number of other palawa kani place names exist, but are not in official use.

 At the end of 2024 the Tasmanian Aboriginal Centre (TAC) requested the Tasmanian government change thirteen gazetted Aboriginal place names written in the reconstructed palawa kani language, with the change being having the first letter changed from lower-case to upper-case.
 A palawa kani language coordinator said this was a result of the evolution of the use of the language in the community with most Aboriginal people now using this format, and the lower-case to upper-case change mirrored changes in some mainland Aboriginal languages.
 Some of the thirteen Aboriginal place names were Kunanyi/Mt Wellington, Takayna/Tarkine, Yingina/Great Lake and Truwana/Cape Barren Island.
 The Tasmanian Aboriginal Centre (TAC) website states that 'initial capital letters for place names are now standard practice' and their interactive map has over 200 places names with an upper-case first letter.
 The Department of Natural Resources and Environment Tasmania also has changed the 44 Aboriginal and dual names as having an upper-case first letter.

 Phonology

 In the following table, the IPA is first listed.
-The orthography is listed in italics if it differs from the IPA.
+The orthography is listed in angle brackets if it differs from the IPA.